LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/life-cycle-actions.md

 ## Execute Machine Command

 The Execute Machine Command action can only be triggered by the Running, IP Addresses Assigned, and Resumed events.
-For the command to run successfully, the user must be logged into the virtual machine and the machine must have the Lab on Demand integration service installed.
+For the command to run successfully, the user must be logged into the virtual machine and the machine must have the Skillable Studio integration service installed.
 Because the user must be logged in, we recommend only using this feature when the lab is resumed or launched from a saved state.

 1. From the **Machine **dropdown, select the VM on which you want the command to run.
 2. From the **Command Type** dropdown, select the type of command: